-Location: Queen’s Quay, between Bathurst and Jarvis St.
+Location: Queen’s Quay, between Bathurst and Jarvis Street.

-Toronto’s Harbourfront neighbourhood is an upscale community with a picturesque view of Lake Ontario and the Toronto Islands.
-Residents and visitors enjoy many fine cultural, recreational, shopping and dining opportunities.
+Toronto’s Harbourfront neighbourhood is an upscale community with picturesque views of Lake Ontario and the Toronto Islands.
+Once a busy shipping terminal, the area is undergoing a massive, multi-year transformation.

 Take a walk along the Water’s Edge Promenade to take in the beautiful scenery of Toronto’s harbour.
 Visit the mini parks dotting the trail, from the Sherbourne Common, with its water sculptures and Sugar Beach, to the flower-lined pathways of the Toronto Music Gardeno-designed by cellist Yo-Yo Ma, where free concerts take place all summer.
 Or check out the Waterfront WaveDecks, a series of wavy pathways mimicking the ever-changing surface of Lake Ontario.

 The 10-acre Harbourfront Centre houses studios, theatres, galleries and markets including The Power Plant, one of Toronto’s foremost galleries for contemporary art.
 Multicultural programming takes place every weekend throughout the summer.

 Video: Watch To the Waterfront featuring the ongoing revitalization of Toronto’s incredible waterfront.